phbradley/TCRdock/README.md

 It would be `True` if the
 TCR is docking to the underside of the MHC beta sheet, or if the peptide is underneath the beta sheet (ie, whenever TCR and peptide are on opposite sides of the MHC beta sheet).
+Assumed to be `False` if absent from the inputs.

 * mhc_unit_x_is_negative: boolean that tells whether the TCR--->MHC unit vector has a negative x-component.
 This is always `False` for canonical docking geometries.
 It would be `True` if the TCR CDR3 loops are pointing away from the MHC, for example if the TCR is interacting with the MHC via the constant domain.
+Assumed to be `False` if absent from the inputs.

 To see the details of the calculation, refer to the `DockingGeometry.from_stubs` function.
 Currently it's here: